squeemishly/dappll_vote/README.md

 - client/build

 ### 4:
+Install everything:
-yarn install
+- yarn install
-cd client
-yarn install
+- cd client && yarn install

 ### 5:
-Make sure you're in the client directory truffle develop compile migrate
+Setup your blockchain environment
+- truffle develop
+- truffle(develop)> compile
+- truffle(develop)> migrate

 ## Things to think about for future iterations:

 - How do we incorporate validating the pin that the user receives in the mail?
 - How do we authenticate a user login with both email and SSN at the same time?
+- Do we add a TTL to the JWT?
+- Add an authentication to the SSN.